orbitalchicken/Roadmap/Fixed.md

 	gtk: dialogs use symbolic icons (offending code is in GTK3, won't fix.
 Small issue but linked to GTK3 becoming a GNOME Shell specific toolkit.)
 	gtk: No padding in context menu leads to accidental operations (bug reported upstream in GTK3, temp workaround/fix unlikely/tedious)
-	gtk: noDisplay=true desktop entries don't appear in MIME lists
+	gtk: noDisplay=true desktop entries don't appear in MIME lists Package ‘mintsources’ should depend on ‘python-pycurl’, as line 14 of ‘/usr/lib/linuxmint/mintSources/mintSources.py’ imports ‘pycurl’.

 Cinnamon Edition
 ----------------